 Build landing pages or home pages from your existing content.
 Home pages are usually built around existing content, either containing links to it or using parts of it.
 In Kentico Kontent, your existing content lives in content items, which you can reuse and link together.

 Table of contents

 Watch this video to get familiar with the concept of linking content together.

 Play video on https://www.youtube.com/watch?v=8KigEbu5xvg

-Sometimes, you might want to insert content directly into the text of your article.
-For example, the linked content can represent testimonials and you want them to be in the certain spots of the article.
+Sometimes, you might want to insert content directly into the rich text of your article or home page.
+This gives you more control over the overall flow of your content.
+For example, the inserted content might represent testimonials and you want them to be in the certain locations of your page.

 Depending on whether you want to insert one-time content or reuse existing content, you'll want to use either components or content items in your rich text elements.

 Should you use components or linked items?

 Linked items might be more useful than components if you need to find the items by taxonomy term, for example.
 You can't do so with components so your categorization wouldn't work.